Fort Lauderdale Defective Medical Device Lawyers

 Commonly known defective medical devices

 Any medical treatment carries risks.
 Just as certain dangerous drugs can cause serious medical conditions, defective medical devices can lead to severe complications or even death.
-The attorneys at Fazio, DiSalvo & Abers, P.A. can help clients seek justice for injuries from a wide array of defective devices, including the following:
+The attorneys at Fazio, DiSalvo & Abers, P.A. can help clients seek justice for injuries from a wide array of defective medical devices, including the following:

 - Knee replacements: Typically, knee replacements wear out within 15 to 20 years.
 Defective replacements fail much earlier, and a significant number of these devices loosen.
 These and other issues typically expose patients to the risks of additional surgery.